 When people first hear the term “drowning in debt”, they may think that phrase could never apply to them.
 However, many are in for a rude awakening when unexpected expenses like credit card debt, student loans, medical bills, and more begin adding up.
 These expenses can hit your finances swiftly and cause you to be stuck in a cycle of debt that is too overwhelming.
-As you’re drowning in debt, late payments can arise and make your credit score decrease.
+As you’re stressing over debt, late payments can arise and make your credit score decrease.
 You impact your life in a variety of ways when your credit score decreases.
 This vicious cycle can be tough to overcome – but we’re here to help.

 What Does Drowning in Debt mean?

 The phrase, “drowning in debt” is an expression used to describe the overwhelming feeling that debt causes.
 When you are drowning in debt, you may feel stress-related symptoms like a tightness in your chest, feeling overwhelmed, etc. That panicked feeling is compared to the feeling of drowning in a body of water.
 However, the term drowning in debt refers to that feeling of debt specifically.

 I’m Drowning in Debt – What Should I Do?

 I’m drowning in debt – what should I do?
 If you find yourself asking this question, first know that you’re not alone.
 This is a situation anyone can find themselves in very easily.
 There are many forms of debt that can affect you.
 Some of the most common types of debt include credit card debt, medical bills, student loans, car payments, mortgages, and personal loans.
 However, there are many different kinds of debt.
 Managing your debt may feel impossible.
 However, there are some tips you can follow that can lead you to a better financial standing.